-The lockdown and resulting suspension of construction activities is expected to delay the completion of the first phase of the Terminal 2 expansion by approximately six months until September 2021.
+The lockdown and resulting slowdown of construction activities is expected to delay the completion of the first phase of the Terminal 2 expansion by approximately six to twelve months.
 The total cost of the Terminal 2 expansion is expected to increase primarily due to incremental interest and pre-operational expenses.